-On the flip side, strip shopping centers have tended to underperform during rising interest-rate periods as tenants are generally more value-oriented, and their customers have shown a propensity to "trade up" during periods of economic strength.
-Furthermore, the health care REIT sector, which includes senior living facilities that tend to have longer-term contractual leases, has more bond-like characteristics and thus exhibits greater interest-rate sensitivity.
+thus exhibits greater interest-rate sensitivity.
 However, it's important to note that REITs are not static yield investments such as bonds, as REITs offer the potential for growth-a key distinction.
-Thus, the varied supply/demand dynamics and lease durations found across commercial property sectors is one explanation for the overall low sensitivity of broad REIT performance to interest-rate changes.
+Thus, the varied supply/demand dynamics and lease durations found across commercial property sectors is one explanation for the overall inconsistent sensitivity of broad REIT stock performance to interest-rate changes.

 An analysis of the magnitude of previous interest rates moves also shows that there has been inconsistent performance by REITs.
-For example, during months when the 10-year U.S. Treasury bond yield experienced its biggest increases over the past 20 years, REITs generated an average monthly return of -1.2% (see Exhibit 9, page 6, Category 10).
-This result is consistent with the aforementioned theory that rising interest rates are a headwind to REIT performance.
-However, REITs generated positive returns in half the 22 months when rates increased the most-muddying the conclusion.
-In addition, the positive 1.5% average REIT return during months featuring the second-largest rate increases (Category 9) stands in contrast to REITs' performance in the months featuring the biggest rate increases (Category 10).
-Further, positive returns were registered in 14 out of 23 months featuring the second-largest rate increases.
+For example, during months when the 10-year U.S. Treasury bond yield experienced its biggest increases since 1993, REITs generated an average monthly return of 2.1% (see Exhibit 9, Category 10).
+This result is inconsistent with the aforementioned theory that rising interest rates are a headwind to REIT performance.
+However, REITs also generated negative returns in other months when rates increased significantly (Categories 7-9)-muddying the conclusion.
+In addition, REIT returns were higher during months featuring larger rate decreases (Categories 2-5) as might be expected, but declined during the months featuring the strongest declines (Category 1).
 This analysis suggests that there are other factors at play that may better explain REIT stock returns at any given time, such as the macroeconomic backdrop, fundamentals, valuation, and technical conditions.